 • You will also participate in intake and experience condensed fast-paced forms of legal assistance under the guidance of clinic supervisors.

 • The seminar focuses on skills and the particular vulnerabilities of the veteran community (e.g. race, disability, trauma).
 Students will gain lawyering skills transferable to any area of legal practice, including interviewing, counseling, fact investigation, cross-cultural lawyering and case theory.
 Students will be equipped with the transferable skill of learning a new area of law.
 A complete set of learning objectives is available upon request.

-• Students should expect to work with survivors of trauma and persons with chronic mental and physical challenges.
+• Students should be willing to work with survivors of trauma and persons with chronic mental and physical challenges.

-• Students should expect to spend 13-15 hours on their field work (cases and/or community assessment) in addition to seminar reading and periodic assignments.
-Students accepted into the clinic are not allowed to take another clinic or part-time externship during the semester.
-Please contact the instructors with any questions and concerns.
+• Students should expect to spend 15-18 hours on their field work (cases and/or projects) in addition to seminar reading and periodic assignments.
+Students accepted into the clinic course are not allowed to take another client-based clinic or part-time externship during the semester.

-• Students will be required to meet clients, engage in case work, and attend regular meetings on the Campus location, approximately 3 miles from the law school.
+• Students will be required to meet clients, engage in case work, and attend regular meetings on the WLA Campus, approximately 3 miles from the law school.

 • A mandatory orientation will be held Friday January 25, 2019 (the first week of classes).
 This will be in addition to our regularly scheduled class.
 We understand no other classes are scheduled during this time so there should be no class conflicts.
 Accordingly, all students are required to attend to enroll in the course.
 No exceptions will be permitted.